AdobeDocs/app-builder/getting_started/first_app.md

     You will be prompted with a few questions about how you want your app to have:

-1. Select Organization, Project and Workspace that you'd like to use for this new Firefly App.
+1. Select Organization, Project and Workspace that you'd like to use for this new Project Firefly App.
 Navigate through the list to find the project you just created.

 1. Select app features to enable: